EasyAbp/Abp.EventBus.Boxes.Dtm/README.md

 </details>

-If you are still confused about how it ensures the eventual consistency, see DTM's [2-phase messages doc](https://en.dtm.pub/practice/msg.html) for more information.
+If you are still confused about how it ensures eventual consistency, see DTM's [2-phase messages doc](https://en.dtm.pub/practice/msg.html) for more information.

-## How Does the DTM Inbox Works?
+## How Does the DTM Inbox Work?

 Todo.